maloef/cloud-capstone/README.md

     aws iam create-role --role-name capstoneInstanceRole --assume-role-policy-document file://capstoneInstanceRole-policy.json

-5. Allow this role to access DynamoDB

-    aws iam attach-role-policy --role-name capstoneInstanceRole --policy-arn arn:aws:iam::aws:policy/AmazonDynamoDBFullAccess

-5. Allow this role to access S3
+5. Allow this role to access DynamoDB and S3

-    aws iam attach-role-policy --role-name capstoneInstanceRole --policy-arn arn:aws:iam::aws:policy/AmazonS3FullAccess
+    aws iam attach-role-policy --role-name capstoneInstanceRole --policy-arn arn:aws:iam::aws:policy/AmazonDynamoDBFullAccess aws iam attach-role-policy --role-name capstoneInstanceRole --policy-arn arn:aws:iam::aws:policy/AmazonS3FullAccess

 6. Create an autoscaling configuration that will be used by our service.
 This step is optional - if no autoscaling configuration is defined, a default configuration will be used.